-It’s mid July, the official start of Christmas stocking season in our topsy turvy tapestry world.
-We receive Jolly Redders’ stitched stockings all year for our Making up Service, but from July onwards the pace really picks up.
+The summer months mark the official start of Christmas stocking season in our topsy-turvy tapestry world.
+We receive Jolly Redders’ stitched Christmas stockings all year for our Making up Service, but from July onwards the pace really picks up.

-If you’ve just finished a festive masterpiece, the chances are that you’re keen to post it as quickly as you can, or get in the car and bring it in to us if you’re in or around Somerset.
-But hold on a second!
-Before you reach for that jiffy bag and head out we’d really appreciate it if you could decide on the colours and fabric that you’d like for your stocking BEFORE it’s on its way to us.
+If you’ve just finished a festive masterpiece, the chances are that you’re keen to post it as quickly as you can.
+Hold on a moment!
+Before you reach for that jiffy bag and head out to the post office, we’d really appreciate it if you could decide on the colours and fabric that you’d like for your stocking BEFORE it’s on its way to us.

 Essentially you have to decide on two fabrics for your tapestry: